open-synergy/opnsynid-server-tools/base_user_copy_user_role/README.rst

 =====

 To use this module, you need to:
-    - Go to menu Settings > Users > Users
+    - Go to menu Settings > Users > Users & Companies
     - Select Users on the list of tree view
     - Click "Action" button on the top
     - Click "Copy User Role"